-Description DPIA Likelihood Consequen Overall Risk Mitigation/ Actions Residual Risk Owner Date Section ce rating Risk agreements in place Any new processors will be included in an updated DPIA and will have a specific DPA put in place, prior to processing.
-The contracts in place with current suppliers are GDPR compliant Health Scotland; SIRO's 22.
-Lack of technical or organisational measures implemented to ensure appropriate security of the personal data 3.22 3.24 3.25 3.26 3.27 3.28 3.31 3.32 3.33 3.34 3.35 3.36 3.37 Possible Major MODERATE Well established hosting arrangements testing in controlled environment Procedure for secure transfer of data is documented and followed LOW National Services Scotland; Public Health Scotland; SIRO's; Processors 3 rd July 20
+Description DPIA Likelihood Consequen Overall Risk Mitigation/ Actions Residual Risk Owner Date Section се rating Risk All records i.e. successful and unsuccessful CHI matches are passed to Business Intelligence and ECOSS system, this occurs when the file has finished processing.
+Any unmatched records, known as 'exceptions', will be flagged for further processing.
+24. Relevant or new data processors may not all have adequate data processing agreements in place 3.20 Unlikely Moderate LOW Contracts and Data Processing Agreements are in place with known relevant processors.
+Any new processors will be included in an updated DPIA and will have a specific DPA put in place, prior to processing.
+The contracts in place with current suppliers are GDPR compliant VERY LOW National Services Scotland; Public Health Scotland; SIRO's 3 rd July 20 25.
+Lack of technical or organisational measures implemented to ensure appropriate security of the personal data 3.22 3.24 3.25 3.26 3.27 3.28 3.31 Possible Major MODERATE Well established hosting arrangements testing in controlled environment Procedure for secure transfer of data is documented and followed LOW National Services Scotland; Public Health Scotland; SIRO's; Processors 3 rd July 20

-Description DPIA Section Likelihood Consequen Overall Risk rating Mitigation/ Actions Residual Risk Risk Owner Date 23.
+Description DPIA Section Likelihood Consequen ce Overall Risk rating Mitigation/ Actions Residual Risk Risk Owner Date 3.32 3.33 3.34 3.35 3.36 3.37 3.38 26.
 Personal data for additional phases of this process, may not be encrypted both/either in transit or at rest 3.35 Unlikely Major MODERATE All information assets within the SaaS solutions are encrypted at rest and in transit FIPS 140-2 8x8 utilises Vendor provided encryption solutions which comply with the US FIPS 140-2 standards as a minimum.
 Any future additional processes will ensure that full encryption compliance is both understood and in place and reflected in any relevant SSP.
-LOW National Services Scotland; Public Health Scotland; SIRO's; Processors 3 rd July 20 24.
-Policies may be out of date and therefore lead to misinterpretation of responsibilities where changes may have been made in any updated policy for the time period 3.21 Possible Moderate MODERATE Review policies regularly LOW National Services Scotland; Public Health Scotland; 8 th July 2020 25.
-There is a risk that someone in the same household could access the results of someone they live with via access to their phone etc. 3.1 Possible Moderate MODERATE Patients provide their data.
-Link sent to their results via email or text message.
-Verification required.
-Patients are responsible for LOW National Services Scotland; Public Health Scotland; Patients 22 nd July 2020
+LOW National Services Scotland; Public Health Scotland; SIRO's; Processors 3 rd July 20 27.
+Lower than expected public trust due to scam/fake calls, 3.8 Possible Major MODERATE Additional information published by Territorial Boards.
+LOW National Services 3 rd July 20